 All our pupils are members of a House: Julian, Mandeville, Verulam or Paris, each named after a historic local dignitary.
 The House system is used for many different competitions and pupils earn rewards for their Houses through good behaviour and attitude to learning.
 They also provide a focus for Charity Days and fundraising activities.

 Within each House are House Families comprised of pupils from Reception to Year 6, headed by a member of staff.
-These families enjoy activities together at regular intervals throughout the year, allowing girls to make friendships across year groups and giving older children opportunities to mentor and support younger ones.
+These families enjoy activities together at regular intervals throughout the year, allowing pupils to make friendships across year groups and giving older children opportunities to mentor and support younger ones.

 We expect that each Prep school child will hold a position of some responsibility as an adult, so we prepare her for this by ensuring that every Year 6 child has an opportunity to lead within her area of interest.
-She might, for example, be a sport or music captain, a librarian or play captain, an eco-captain or a charity captain, working with a member of staff to support younger girls.
+They might, for example, be a sport or music captain, a librarian or play captain, an eco-captain or a charity captain, working with a member of staff to support younger pupils.

-Girls stay in their Houses when they move to STAHS Senior, further strengthening the bonds with others in the House and embedding an identity that stays with them when they become alumni.
+Pupils stay in their Houses when they move to STAHS Senior, further strengthening the bonds with others in the House and embedding an identity that stays with them when they become alumni.